-Pursuant to the terms of the severance and change of control agreements entered into with our Vice Presidents, including our named executive officers Keith Ehrlich and Wendy Rieder, in the event of a termination other than for cause or in the event Mr. Ehrlich or Ms. Rieder terminates for good reason, Mr. Ehrlich and Ms. Rieder are entitled to receive the following:
+Pursuant to the terms of the severance and change of control agreements entered into with our Vice Presidents, including our named executive officer Keith Ehrlich, in the event of a termination other than for cause or in the event Mr. Ehrlich terminates for good reason, Mr. Ehrlich would be entitled to receive the following: